raygunzapzap/students/README.md

 Information on forming teams
 ===================================

-As you’ll see in the Team Policy Statement below, you will have assigned roles in your teams (coordinator, recorder, checker, etc.) that rotate among the members.
+As you'll see in the Team Policy Statement below, you will have assigned roles in your teams (coordinator, recorder, checker, etc.) that rotate among the members.
 You may be inclined to ignore these role assignments and just do the work in any way that comes to mind, or maybe one team member will actually do the coordinating all semester no matter who is supposed to be doing it for a given assignment.
-That’s a mistake.
-I strongly advise you to take the roles seriously --— your work will go more smoothly and turn out better if you do.
-Also, the roles each involve different skills, all of which you’ll need to function effectively as professionals.
-Now is the time to start picking up those skills—and you can’t do it if you never take on the roles.
+That's a mistake.
+I strongly advise you to take the roles seriously --- your work will go more smoothly and turn out better if you do.
+Also, the roles each involve different skills, all of which you'll need to function effectively as professionals.
+Now is the time to start picking up those skills and you can't do it if you never take on the roles.

 Some teams like to divide and conquer, parceling out different parts of the assignment, completing them individually, and stapling the different parts together and handing them in (perhaps after first recopying them in a single handwriting to make it look more like a unified effort).
-Don’t do it!
+Don't do it!
 On tests and/or when you report on your work, you will be examined individually on every aspect of the assignment, and your grade will depend in part on how well you understand both the part that you mainly did and all the other parts.
-Before you hand anything in, go over it in detail and make sure you’re ready for that examination.
+Before you hand anything in, go over it in detail and make sure you're ready for that examination.

 A common mistake is for teams to sit around a table and solve all problems together.
 What usually happens is that someone on the team is faster than the